-Mac app uninstallers will help you easily pick out the old/large programs with leftover files to have a quick and complete erase.
-Besides, it will be safer than the way of your manually deleting.
+Some free Mac app uninstallers will help you easily pick out the old/large programs with leftover files to have a quick and complete erase.
+Besides, it will be safer than the way of manually deleting.

-Some of these third-party apps will provide you an easy-to-use interface, with which you can drag an app to know all its related files.
-And you can easily remove all your selected files by 1 click.
+Some of these third-party apps will provide you with an easy-to-use interface, with which you can drag an app to know all its related files.
+And you can easily remove all your selected files with 1 click.